Spring MVC Primer Part 1

 This layer typically consists the model representation of the database entities.

 So, in summary, presentation layer deals with request handling and mapping.
 Controllers from Presentation layer call interfaces from Service layer.
 Service layer relies on the Persistence layer for the CRUD operations.
-Service layer ensures transactional behavior and @transactional annotation is used in Service layer.
+Service layer ensures transactional behaviour and @transactional annotation is used in Service layer.
 Persistence layer accesses the data storage through Repository classes and uses the Domain representations to interchange data between application and database.
 Below is a diagram that depicts the layered interaction in Spring MVC.